water@leeds in partnership with faculty Athena Swan teams are delighted to announce the results of the first Water Woman Award.

 Water Woman Award for Research Support

-Dr Pazit Ziv, School of Geography.
+Dr Pazit Ziv, Doctoral Research and Training Centre Manager, water@leeds.
 In recognition of the value provided to others.

 for their stories which serve to inspire and empower many others: